Seminars, Certifications, & Classes for Camp Professionals

 There are two types of Standards courses:

-The Standards course is designed to help prepare camp directors for their camps' upcoming accreditation visits and to serve as an introduction to the Standards program.
+The Accreditation Process workshop (formerly the Standards Course) is designed to help prepare camp directors for their camps' upcoming accreditation visits and to serve as an introduction to the Standards program.
 It is a free program, offered 4-5 times/year, and is open to anyone interested in improving the quality of their camp and camp program.

-The Standards Update course is designed for Visitors and experienced directors who have previously taken a Standards course.
+The Visitor Update course is designed for Visitors and experienced directors who have previously taken a Standards course.

-Check for the latest scheduled Standards Courses and Standards Update Courses in the Professional Calendar.
+Check for the latest scheduled Accreditation Process Workshops and Visitor Update Courses in the Professional Calendar.

 These courses are offered primarily in May and June, hosted by individual camps across New England.
 While camps often send counselors they've already hired to these in order for them to gain additional expertise in a particular area, it's not uncommon for job applicants to attend, too.
 If you're a job seeker and want to find a course during the fall or winter, visit our page on ACA-Approved training sources for information on tracking down something through the local chapters of various certifying bodies.